 - Understanding how to affordably access farmland;

 - Making fresh, healthy food affordable to low-income communities;

 - Leveraging legislation to create new food system initiatives, like farm to school programs;

 - Promoting environmental sustainability and social justice across the food system.

 Emphasis on Collaboration & Design.
-Further, we are perhaps the only clinic nationally that engages in, and teaches, "design-thinking" (with an in-house designer) to accomplish the task of reverse-engineering our project deliverables from our target-audience's specific law, policy and business goals.
-We collaborate with organizations representing our target-audiences interests (like nonprofits organizations and law firms) to ensure that the resources we create are needed and user-friendly to the communities we aim to support.
+Further, we are perhaps the only clinic nationally that engages in, and teaches, "design-thinking" to accomplish the task of reverse-engineering our project deliverables from our target audience's specific law, policy, and business goals.
+We collaborate with organizations representing our target audience's interests (like nonprofits organizations and law firms) to ensure that the resources we create are needed and user-friendly to the communities we aim to support.